hawkgs/georgi.ws/src/ui/articles/articles.markdown

 # Articles

-A list of the articles that I wrote:
+A list of some of my articles:

 <!-- #### [03.
 Implementing a primitive OCR using k-NN](https://dev.to)
 Oct 1, 2019 &bull; 10 min read &bull; dev.to/thisdotmedia -->